If you’re wondering what to do in Puerto Rico, trust me, you aren’t alone.

 Address: PR-983, Luquillo, 00773 | Hours: 8 am – 5 pm daily | Entrance: $5 per car for parking + .50¢ per person to access the trail to the river

-Luquillo is famous for La Pared and Luquillo Beach, but many visitors miss one of the fun things to do in Luquillo: the Las Pailas waterfalls.
+Luquillo is famous for La Pared and Luquillo Beach, but many visitors miss one of the the most fun things to do in Luquillo: the Las Pailas waterfalls.
+They are definitely some of the best Puerto Rico waterfalls you’ll find!

 Las Pailas is a natural waterslide created by the water running from El Yunque Rainforest over rock formations at Luquillo.
 And it definitely should be on your list of things to do in Puerto Rico!